-Checking your credit score for free is relatively a simple process.
+Checking your credit score for free online is super easy.
 Many people think that you have to pay to check your credit score.
 This is not necessarily true.
-Yes, there are websites that will charge you money for your credit reports and credit score information.
+Some websites will charge you money for a copy of your credit reports and credit score information.
 But you don’t have to pay to check your credit score.
-Matter of fact, you can check your credit score and get free copies of your annual credit reports entirely for free.
-This article will show you exactly how you can achieve all this step-by-step and with examples.
+You can check your credit score and get free copies of your annual credit reports.
+This article will show you exactly how to achieve all this step-by-step and with examples.

 How to check your credit score for free?